Margareta Momma

-Anna Margareta Momma née von Bragner (1702–1772), was a Swedish publisher, chief editor and journalist.
+Anna Margareta Momma (née von Bragner; 1702–1772) was a Swedish publisher and journalist.
 She was the chief editor and publisher of the political essay Samtal emellan Argi Skugga och en obekant Fruentimbers Skugga (1738-1739) as well as the chief editor and publisher of the Stockholm Gazette (1742-1752).
 Chronologically, she may be counted as the first identified female journalist in Sweden.

-Early years
+Early life

-Margareta Momma was born in the Netherlands, possibly as a descendant of French Huguenots.
+Momma was born in the Netherlands, possibly as a descendant of French Huguenots.

 In 1735, she married the Swedish publisher Peter Momma (d.
 1772), himself of a Swedish family of Dutch origin, and settled in the Swedish capital of Stockholm.
 She was the mother of Petter (1738-1758), Wilhelm (1740-1772) and Elsa (1744–1826).
 Peter Momma was the owner of the Royal Printery and the publisher and editor of popular papers such as the Stockholm Gazette (1742) and the Stockholms Weckoblad (1745), and she played an active part as his business partner.